 Once a week, students will attend the Wilderness Centre, our outdoor education centre for a whole day of lessons in an outdoor setting.
-These lessons will be part of the formal taught curriculum, not just outdoor activities.
 Any topic which would benefit from an outdoor venue will be taught at the centre, but initially students will focus on Art, PE, creative writing as part of English, Biology and physical Geography as these subjects lend themselves particularly well to the beautiful setting at the centre and to the facilities available.

 Wherever possible, students will learn through practical application of their knowledge.
 We have a beautiful setting and facilities at the two centres include a science lab, stage and sound system for drama and music, art room, sports facilities at the nearby university, outdoor activities including high and low ropes, archery, a mini-farm, kitchen and flower gardens, music practice rooms, climbing wall and a full-professional kitchen for learning how to cook and prepare food.